WebPredict/angular-2-interview-questions/README.md

 **How would you make use of onNgInit()?**

-PA: fetch initial component data (e.g. from server).
+PA: Fetch initial component data (e.g. from server).

 **What would you consider a thing you should be careful doing on onNgInit()?**